Cold weather expected to increase demand for services

 “Your support means that The Salvation Army is there to keep the lights on for a family struggling to pay the bills, we can provide a hot meal and cup of coffee to a first responder working during times of disaster and we can provide a warm, safe place for someone experiencing homelessness when temperatures drop below freezing.”

-In addition to the retail locations, donors can also give online at www.salvationarmyleesburg.org.
+Donors can give online at www.salvationarmyleesburg.org.
 The Salvation Army is a 501c(3) organization, meaning donations are tax-deductible.

 For any questions related to The Salvation Army’s services, or to donate by phone or in person, please call 352-365-0079 or visit the local office at 2605 South Street, Leesburg.